ysoftware/SliderView/README.md

 # SliderView

 A view that acts like a `UISlider` but has no visible interface.
-Pan to change its value.
+Pan up or down to change its value.

 #### Properties: